Anne of Denmark and her African servants: The burial at Kilgour

 An African servant at the Scottish court was buried at Falkland in July 1591.
 James VI paid £7-6s-8d for the costs.
 It is not clear if he was the participant in the 1590 Entry of Anne of Denmark.
 He may have been the person in the queen's household for whom clothes were bought, and such payments were not again recorded.

 At this time the church and burial ground of Falkland parish was at Kilgour, to the west of the Palace and town.
 The benefice was counted as part of the Priory of Saint Andrews.
-It is known that coffins rested at a spot called the "Pillars of Hercules" on the way to Kilgour.Falkland, Parish (aka Kilgour), Saints in Scottish Place-Names A replacement church was built in Falkland town about thirty years later by the master mason John Mylne and his son, and the site of the old church is now a farm.Viator, 'Fifoaeana', Blackwood's Magazine, Volume 10 (Edinburgh: August 1821), p.
-68. Today, the parish church of Falkland is a Destination Hub on the St Margaret Pilgrim Journey.
+It is known that coffins rested at a spot called the "Pillars of Hercules" on the way to Kilgour.
+A replacement church was built in Falkland town about thirty years later by the master mason John Mylne and his son, and the site of the old church is now a farm.
+Today, the parish church of Falkland is a Destination Hub on the St Margaret Pilgrim Journey.
 The Chapel Royal, in Falkland Palace, dedicated to Thomas the Apostle, was a separate foundation and is now open to the public and reserved for Catholic worship.
 The historian Bernadette Andrea notes that African people arriving in Scotland and Britain in the 16th-century may have followed the Islamic faith.